rivy/js.xdg-portable/README.md

 ##### Required Deno permissions

-- `--allow-env` (allow access to the process environment variables) <br/> This module/package requires access to various environment variable to determine platform configuration (eg, location of temp and user directories).
+- `--allow-env` (allow access to the process environment variables) <br/> This module/package requires access to various environment variable to determine platform and user configuration (eg, XDG configuration variables, location of temp and user directories, ...).

 ## API